-Scattered amongst the houses are a variety of corner stores.
+Scattered amongst the houses are a variety of corner stores in the Ridgewood neighborhood.
 Many of them feel like taking a step back in time, to when days were simpler, and people were in less of a rush.
 The Ridgewood Pork Store is one fine example.
 The shop window has little ceramic pigs which greet you upon your arrival.
 Inside, you’ll find a host of tantalizing smells and options, like smoked lamb with rosemary, and jalapeno and onion sausages.
-You might think this kind of quality would be super expensive, but many of the shops in Ridgewood are proud to be part of the community and work hard to keep their prices fair.
+You might think this kind of quality would be super expensive, but many of the shops in the Ridgewood neighborhood are proud to be part of the community and work hard to keep their prices fair.
 If the houses are the bricks of the community, then these corner stores are the cement that holds it all together.
 Coffee, groceries, sandwiches, and more await you just around the bend.

 Apartments on Roomi in the Ridgewood neighborhood have an average rent of $900.
 If you want a pleasant place to start a family or just like quiet, clean city living, Ridgewood is the place for you.
 It has managed to hold on to its unique lifestyle, but a 17 story apartment building is on its way.
 So now is the time to move in and get settled before everyone else in New York and their mother discovers what a great place this is to live.

 D’you know what else Roomi does outside of helping its readers know more about neighborhoods in NYC?
 With our ever-increasing lists of rooms and roommates across the world, we help you find your perfect match!
 Download the app here and hop on the easiest ride home, ever!